jamesburchill/NetNews/README.md

 The NetNewsCore component has been enhanced with several new features and improvements:

 ### Performance Improvements
-- **Parallel Processing**: Process multiple RSS feeds simultaneously for faster execution
+- **Sequential Processing**: Process RSS feeds one at a time for improved reliability with SQLite
 - **Database Indexing**: Improved database performance with indexes on frequently queried fields
 - **Configurable Timeouts**: Adjust timeouts to handle slow RSS feeds